 GPU Acceleration: 2K vs 4K+ Environments

 Speaking of the environment, GPU acceleration is mostly beneficial in high-resolution environments where the monitor has more than the typical 2K resolution.
 So if you have an older or a high-end 2K monitor with 1920 x 1080 or similar resolution, it might be a good idea to turn GPU acceleration off.
-However, if you have a 4K+ monitor, or one of those large “retina” screens from Apple, GPU acceleration can be more helpful in accelerating Lightroom.
+However, if you have a 4K+ monitor or one of those large “retina” screens from Apple, GPU acceleration can be more helpful in accelerating Lightroom.

 Monitor Connection: HDMI vs DP / Mini DP / Thunderbolt

-For best performance, I would recommend to connect your monitor to your machine via either DisplayPort (DP), Mini DP or Thunderbolt.
+For best performance, I would recommend connecting your monitor to your machine via either DisplayPort (DP), Mini DP or Thunderbolt.
 If you use HDMI cable, you might notice sluggish performance and if that’s the case, try to disable Audio output via HDMI in your settings to see if it makes a difference.
 I have seen cases where HDMI output made Lightroom practically unusable and switching to DP or disabling HDMI audio seemed to take care of the issues instantly.

 What Is and Isn’t GPU-Accelerated in Lightroom